 Finally, on a rather different note, we want parents to be prepared for their kids to get sent home if they break agreements repeatedly or in any way that the staff deems serious or likely to undermine others' camp experience.
-Bringing or using illegal drugs, having sex with another person at camp, abusing another person physically or verbally, or lying to staff about their own involvement in such activities are a few possible roads to being asked to leave.
+Bringing or using illegal drugs, having sex with another person at camp, abusing another person physically or verbally, making repeated or serious comments that are racist, homophobic, transphobic, sexist, etc., or lying to staff about their own involvement in such activities are a few possible roads to being asked to leave.
 The people who do such things at camp are a tiny minority, but their activities erode morale for everyone.
 We look at each situation individually, and make a great effort not to shame anyone, but it is also important to us to protect the NBTSC environment, as well as our own peace and happiness.
 (We tend to resent having to spend a lot of our time tracking down 1 or 2 people who are breaking serious agreements, and thus not having time to do the jobs we have prepared for, and looked forward to, all year.)
 Thanks for reading this paragraph and we're sorry to have to include that sour little note here!